Analyzing situations is a normal part of most jobs — but what do employers really mean when they say they want someone with analytical skills?

 Where to put analytical skills on your resume

-Which means that you should include analytical skills in your:
+This means you should include analytical skills in your:

 Here are some examples of what that should look like.